natsuk4ze/gal/README.md

 ## 🎯 Example

 Here is a minimal example.
-A [best practice](https://github.com/natsuk4ze/gal/wiki/Best-Practice) and more detailed one can be found in [example](https://pub.dev/packages/gal/example).
+More detailed one can be found in [example](https://github.com/natsuk4ze/gal/blob/main/example/lib/main.dart).

 ``` dart
 import 'package:flutter/material.dart';